 There have been several deaths and hundreds of cases of lung illness attributed to vaping.
 Right now it is unclear if the cause is bootleg cartridges containing THC or CBD oil or legal nicotine cartridges.
 The CDC and the American Medical Association are recommending that people avoid vaping entirely while this is being investigated.

-Taskiran notes that vaping increases heart rate and blood pressure, so can increase circulatory problems.
+Taskiran notes that vaping increases heart rate and blood pressure and can increase circulatory problems.
 One teen he works with started vaping and found that his swim times dropped because he can no longer sustain the heart rate required for swimming.

 Why parents should be concerned

-One problem with vaping is that teens hear that it’s not as bad for your health as smoking cigarettes and many think there is no harm.
+One problem with vaping is those teens hear that it’s not as bad for their health as smoking cigarettes and many think there is no harm.
 “They really think that they are mostly flavors and that they are inhaling a pleasant gas,” says Dr. Taskiran.

 The packaging does little to convey the risks.
 “They are very enticing the way they look.
 It’s not transparent at all.
 It says 5% nicotine, which sounds like nothing, so teens think 95% is water weight or vapor,” laments Dr. Taskiran.